 Your Checklist to Beat Insomnia

 Poor sleep wreaks havoc on your health.
-It increases the risk for diabetes, heart disease, high blood pressure and death.
-And if that weren’t enough to motivate you to do something about it, not getting enough sleep makes you tired, irritable and depressed.
-It also makes it difficult to to concentrate and get everyday tasks done.
+It increases the risk for diabetes, heart disease, high blood pressure, and death.
+And if that weren’t enough to motivate you to do something about it, not getting enough sleep makes you tired, irritable, and depressed.
+It also makes it difficult to concentrate and get everyday tasks done.

 Fortunately, there are a few simple things you can do to help yourself get a great night’s sleep.